Lauraosipov74291/notes/README.md

 3. Avoid premature optimization; instead, write straightforward code and optimize only when necessary and based on measured performance data.
 4. Follow established design patterns and principles such as SOLID to create robust and flexible systems.
 5. Remember that you are not just writing code for computers to execute but also for other developers (including future you) to read and comprehend.

+# 2024-01-18
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
+Then, prioritize them based on their importance and urgency.
+By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
+2. Plan ahead: Always try to plan your tasks for the next day or week as soon as possible.
+That way, when you sit down to work, your day is already organized and you know exactly what you need t